Helping you understand the ins and outs of cabinetry.

 Decorative Surface Treatment

 - Opaques – Opulent colors come from many coats of heavily pigmented, opaque stain suturing the wood.
+When opaque or painted finishes are specified, the door and/or drawer center panel may be constructed of Medium Density Fiberboard (MDF).

 - Glazes – A base stain is applied to the wood, followed by a hand-wiped glaze in corners and recesses.
 Glazing adds richness and depth to a door's profile.